African Cheetahs’ Love Song

 Our next steps will be to monitor cheetah stress hormone levels, which we believe is the next essential part of the puzzle for ensuring sustainability of this important cat species.

-By Matt Anderson, Ph.D., Director of Behavioral Biology, San Diego Zoo Global.
+By Matt Anderson, Ph.D., Director of Behavioral Ecology, San Diego Zoo Global.